GSA/idmanagement.gov/_pages/localdev.md

 This should go through the build process, once complete, in a browser, go to [**https://localhost:4000**](https://localhost:4000){:usa-link} to connect to the website locally.

 ## Editing and making changes
 While the site is running locally, open up the Code Editor of your choice to make changes to the site.
-The site should rebuild the site and live reload the page to show any changes or updates you have made.
+The site should rebuild and live reload the page to show any changes or updates you have made.

 ## GitHub Codespaces
 The IDManagement.gov repo can also be developed in [GitHub Codespaces](https://github.com/features/codespaces){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}: